makerdao/community/governance/polls/Debt Ceiling Adjustment for ETH-A - August 17, 2020.md

 ## Next Steps

-If this poll ends with a 'Yes' majority, this change will be included in an Executive Vote on Tuesday, August 18, 2020.
+If this poll ends with a 'Yes' majority, this change will be included in either in the Executive Vote on Friday, August 21 2020 or it will be included in an expedited Executive Vote prior to that time.

 ---